npm package discovery and stats viewer.

 Readme

-This is a thin wrapper around node-stream-zip that does all the actual job.
-The only thing unzip-stream provides is a procedudal API for atomic operations (as opposed to the original callback oriented OO API).
+unzippo is a thin wrapper around node-stream-zip that does all the actual job.
+The only thing the present module provides is a procedural API for atomic operations.

-"Atomic" means the zip file is opened, its central directory is read and then the resources are disposed for each separate call.
-In most cases, this cause no significant overhead but allows to write simpler, cleaner and easier to maintain code.
+Atomic here means a zip file is opened, its central directory is read and then the resources are disposed for each separate call.
+In most cases, this cause no significant overhead but allows to write simpler, cleaner code.

 Installation